 No LED indication when the radio receives a clear (non-secured) transmission in trunking Mode.
 LED indication can be preprogramed by qualified technician to be permanently disabled.
 Consult your dealer for further details if you want to disable it.

 Top Lightbar Indicator

-The Top Lightbar (A) indicates the secondary function of MFK and also the status of Intelligent Lighting.
+The Top Lightbar (a) indicates the status of Intelligent Lighting.